chung-leong/react-seq/examples/transition/README.md

 ```

 [`ScreenStart`](./src/ScreenStart.js) is dynamically loaded.
 We then use `to` in `CrossFade` to transition to it.
-Since, there is no previous screen, `to` will yield the element and immediately return.
+Since there is no previous screen, `to` will yield the element and immediately return.
 We then begin awaiting the
 promise `eventual.alfa`, which is fulfilled when `on.alfa` is called.

 Well, that's the basics of the Yield-Await-Promise model.
 We yield a visual element that prompts the user to do
-something, then wait for him to do so.
+something then wait for him to do so.
 It's that simple.
 The model is reminiscent of the sort of simply text
 programs that you might have written in your first-year CS class.
 Instead of a simple text prompt sent to the
 terminal, here we're outputting an HTML component, through React, to the web browser.

 When you click the button on the page, `route.screen` is set to "alfa".
 This changes the location from
-"http://localhost:3000/" to "http://localhost:3000/alfa", which sends us into the next clause:
+"http://localhost:3000/" to "http://localhost:3000/alfa", which sends us into the [next clause](./src/main.js#L21):

 ```js
       } else if (route.screen === 'alfa') {